SoftwareAG/c8y-docs/content/edge/remote-connectivity-bundle/data-exchange-using-data-broker.md

    Click **Add data subscription** and provide the security code.
 Click **Submit** and accept the subscription.
 See [{{< enterprise-tenant >}} > Using the data broker > Data subscriptions](/users-guide/enterprise-tenant/#data-subscriptions) in the *User guide*.

-   You can now navigate to the Device management application or the Cockpit application.
+   You can now navigate to the Device Management application or the Cockpit application.
 You will find a new “virtual group” with a specific icon showing the forwarded devices.
 The group will have the same name as your subscription.

 For more information about sending and receiving data in {{< product-c8y-iot >}}, see [{{< enterprise-tenant >}} > Using the data broker](/users-guide/enterprise-tenant#data-broker) in the *User guide*.